binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cross-Site Request Forgery (CSRF)

-Catering for CSRF can be a daunting task and it is difficult to cover every possible attack vector.
-If possible, I usually try and avoid session cookies all together and use localstorage instead, then I just need to make sure my XSS countermeasures strategy is watertight, which is a bit simpler.
+Catering to CSRF can be daunting and it is difficult to cover every possible attack vector.
+If possible, I usually try and avoid session cookies all together and use localstorage instead.
+Then I just need to make sure my XSS countermeasures strategy is watertight, which is a bit simpler.
 If you are constrained to use cookies for your session identifiers, make sure you research both risks and countermeasures thoroughly.
 With the material I have provided along with the additional resources, you should be in good stead.

 ### Injection

-As with all code review, it can be costly, therefore, you need to weigh the cost of reviewing the code, verses the cost of you and your customers being exploited, I.E. losing the assets we have discussed.
+As with all code review, it can be costly, therefore, you need to weigh the cost of reviewing the code versus the cost to you and your customers when exploited, i.e. losing the assets we have discussed.

 Avoiding the use of external interpreters means you will have to do the interpreting yourself, or you will have to be more thorough in performing other countermeasures.

-Occasionally finding a parametrised API for your use case can be a challenge.
+Occasionally, finding a parametrised API for your use case can be a challenge.

-Going through the process of defining your semantic types can take some time, which often causes the stake holders to think about things they may have glossed over.
-Working through validation, filtering and sanitisation can be time consuming.
+Going through the process of defining your semantic types can take some time, which often causes stakeholders to think about things they may have glossed over.
+Working through validation, filtering, and sanitisation can be time consuming.

 Making sure you embrace least privilege will also more than likely take you some time.
-Again, this cost needs to be weighed up.
+Again, this cost needs to be weighed.

-Making sure that the system is not revealing unnecessary information that could aid an attacker in their understanding of your systems internals will mean some testing and probably doing a code review will be necessary.
+Making sure that the system is not revealing unnecessary information that could aid an attacker in their understanding of your systems internals will mean some testing, and probably doing a code review will be necessary.
 This will take time.

 #### SQLi

-If you have a legacy system with SQLi issues, then you will need to invest the time to fix them,
+If you have a legacy system with SQLi issues, then you will need to invest the time to fix them.

 #### NoSQLi {#web-applications-risks-that-solution-causes-nosqli}

-One potential risk that I see happening here all too often is that developers are not understanding the particular NoSQL data store they are using.
-As I mentioned, the 225 + data stores all like to do things differently, you will need to understand their APIs, what they do well and do not do well.
-Read the documentation, if the documentation is poor, consider using something else, if that is out of the question, dive into the implementation and work out what you need to do from that
+One potential risk that I see is that developers don't understand the particular NoSQL data store they are using.
+As I mentioned, the 225+ data stores all do things differently, you will need to understand their APIs, what they do well, and do not do well.
+Read the documentation, if the documentation is poor, consider using something else.
+If that is out of the question, dive into the implementation and work out what you need to do from that.

 #### Command Injection